RespectKnowledge/ISblue_Workshop/README.md

 The order of the explanation should like this
 1. introduction of OpenCv.
 2. Introduction of skimage
-3. Introduction and Scikit-Learn
+3. Introduction of Scikit-Learn
-4. Introduction of Numpy and other visualization library.
+4. Introduction of Numpy and other visualization library like seaborn.

 # Day_2 practical.

 1. We will explain the introduction of PyTorch and basic operations that are widely used in Pytorch
 2. Basic Layer configuration and how to construct module in Pytorch
 3. Basic of Data prepation in Pytorch